 Since all of our historical documentaries were based on the SF-archive – to a greater or lesser degree – the reuse depicted in the plot above did not come as a particular surprise.
 But which type of footage was reused, and what kind of sequences were favored by the filmmakers?
 The VRD helps us untangle some of these questions.
 Following the chart above, for instance, the VRD suggests that the film SF2836A – Gustaf V in memoriam, a short film about the Swedish king Gustaf V from 1950 – was reused in ten different documentary episodes within our televisual dataset.
 A number of these matches are incorrect but some, such as Gold Nuggets (from 1946), reused a 13 seconds long sequence from the SF archive, and so did the TV series Time of Expectations.

 The reason for the popularity of SF2836A was likely twofold: on the one hand, it focused on the royal family – a frequent topic of newsreels during the first half of the 20th-century – and on the other hand, SF2836A was described as “a memory film” (compiled by filmmaker Nils Jerring) of the life and times of Gustaf V who passed away in 1950.
 In short, SF2836 gave later filmmakers the opportunity to find earlier footage of a popular subject, as well as more contemporary sequences.
-In Olle Häger’s episode of the royal family in Sweden, “Å dyre prins” (‘O, Esteemed Prince’, in A Hundred Swedish Years) at least one sequence was taken from SF2836A depicting royal marriage (and its difficulties).
+In Olle Häger’s episode of the royal family in Sweden, “Å dyre prins” (‘O, Esteemed Prince’, in A Hundred Swedish Years) at least one sequence was taken from SF2836A depicting a royal marriage (and its difficulties).

 Another film from the SF-archive that features prominently in the reused footage is SF2410A-C. The VRD claims that sequences are reused eighteen times in seven different episodes in our televisual dataset.
-The are many mismatches, however.
+There are many mismatches, however.
 SF2410A-C depicts scenes from the Swedish navy in 1918, and Häger reused a sequence of explosions at sea in his last episode of A Hundred Swedish Years.
 Interestingly, the VRD suggests reuse of SF2410A-C within Bergman’s Gold Nuggets (from the year 1941), thus indicating ahistorical representation.
 Of course, documentary films are not always historically accurate, especially concerning added sound or the usage of iconic footage (to use C.S.
 Peirce terminology).
 The VRD claims (amusingly) that scenes of the Swedish navy in 1918 are similar to the Soviet fleet during the Second World War, which is obviously not correct.